Click on the hamburger icon (three lines in the top right corner of the video) to watch other videos in the playlist.

 Here are other ways you can help your teen:

 - Set an example for healthy relationships at home.
 Children typically learn how to develop relationships and emotional skills through their experiences with their parents and primary caregivers.
 When there is a disagreement or stress, model how to handle stress and challenging emotions, such as anger or sadness.
 Learn more about healthy ways to solve problems and build trust from Love Is Respect®.

 - Keep open lines of communication.
 Tell your teen that they can come to you about anything and that you will be there to listen to and support them.

 - Address mental health concerns.
 If your teen has mental health problems, help them get the support and treatment they need.
-Reach out to your teen’s doctor or visit Child and Adolescent Psychiatry at MGHfC for resources, referrals and next steps.
+Reach out to your teen’s doctor or visit Child and Adolescent Psychiatry at MGfC for resources, referrals and next steps.

 - Know your teen’s friends.
 Peer and friend relationships are a very strong influence on children.
 Healthy friendships with people who are supportive, caring and understanding can affect how your teen thinks about relationships and dating.
 Knowing your teen’s close or good friends can help you understand your child better.
-Learn more about forming healthy relationships from MGHfC or from Love is Respect® Learn more about healthy teen dating relationships (PDF) from Adolescent and Young Adult Medicine at MGHfC.
+Learn more about forming healthy relationships from MGfC or from Love is Respect® Learn more about healthy teen dating relationships (PDF) from Adolescent and Young Adult Medicine at MGfC.

 Why won't my teen leave the abusive relationship?

 There are many reasons why your teen might choose not to leave an abusive relationship right away or at all.
 Some reasons include:

 - Having a range of conflicting feelings and thoughts.
 For instance, feeling fearful, confused, embarrassed or ashamed while also wanting the relationship or caring for the person.

 - If your teen identifies as gay, lesbian, transgender or gender non-binary and are not open about it, they might feel scared about the abusive partner sharing their identity.